Azaeres/Mellifera/README.md

 About
 =====

-Mellifera is a working proof-of-concept for a time-trading free market that could stand a good chance of surviving an automated future.
-This system acts as a hub of activity for a time-based local currency.
-This project is very new and is under active development.
+Mellifera is a working proof-of-concept for a time exchange resilient to wealth distribution problems.
+It encourages active cooperation, knowledge-sharing, and safeguards against uncontrolled deflation.
+This exchange trades in hour-based local currency.
+This project is experimental and is undergoing active development.

 Roadmap
 -------